 - 25% of applicants score in the fourth quartile (75-100 percentile)

-Landing in the first quartile means the raters (people evaluating your exam) felt that 75% of your peers provided answers that were more empathetic and complete than yours.
-Landing in the fourth quartile means the raters regarded your typed answers to be better than 75% of your peers.
+Landing in the first quartile means the raters (the people evaluating your exam) felt that 75% of your peers provided answers that were more empathetic and complete than yours.
+Landing in the fourth quartile means the raters regarded your answers as better than 75% of your peers.

 PREview works a bit differently.
-About a month after completing the test, you, together with the participating schools you selected, will receive a single score ranging from 1 (lowest) to 9 (highest).
+About a month after completing the test, you and the participating schools you selected will receive a single score ranging from 1 (lowest) to 9 (highest).
 This score is based on how closely your effectiveness ratings align with those of the medical educators who helped develop the PREview’s scoring key.

 Along with your total score and confidence band, a percentile rank will also be reported.
 Similar to Casper’s quartiles, percentile ranks of scores represent the percentages of examinees who earned the same or lower scores than you did.

-Difference #5 — How Much the Test Costs
+Difference #5 — How Much the Tests Cost

-Casper costs $85 USD, which includes distribution of your results to 7 schools of your choosing.
-An additional $18 USD is charged for each additional program you want your results sent to.
+Casper costs $85 USD and includes the distribution of your results to 7 schools of your choosing.
+An additional $18 USD is charged for each additional program to which you want your results sent.

 If you only need to submit your Casper score to 7 or fewer schools, Casper is the cheaper option.
 For 8 or more schools, PREview becomes cheaper, but expect both of them to run you around $100.